Hayagreev13/machine-learning-assesment/README.md

 ### Additional data

 Additional data is needed for the improvement of the model.
-However, the model gets better with each prediciton on its own, as it stores the artists data in its database if the artist inst present already.
+However, the model gets better with each prediciton on its own, as it stores the artists data in its database if the artist is not present already.

 ## Project Implementation

-The project was developed with the help of Anaconda prompt, Jupyter Notebook and VSCode in a `python 3.9.` environment.
+The project was developed with the help of Anaconda, Jupyter Notebook and VSCode in a `python 3.9.` environment.

 #### Project Setup